alxndrdiaz/view_blt/README.md

 ## 2. Run with Nextflow + Docker

-We used the following [Docker configuration](https://www.nextflow.io/docs/latest/config.html#scope-docker):
+We used the following [Docker configuration](https://www.nextflow.io/docs/latest/config.html#scope-docker) (runOptions can be omitted and the result is the same):

 ```
 docker {